petsc/petsc/src/docs/sphinx_docs/developers/buildsystem.rst

 namespacing.
 As rudimentary as this sounds, no namespacing beyond the use of variable name prefixes is present in SCons, CMake, or Autoconf.
-Instead, a flat namespace is used, mirroring the situation in C. This tendency appears again when composing command lines for extenral tools, such as the compiler and linker.
+Instead, a flat namespace is used, mirroring the situation in C. This tendency appears again when composing command lines for external tools, such as the compiler and linker.
 In the traditional configure tools, options are aggregated in a single bucket variable, such as ``INCLUDE`` or ``LIBS``, whereas in BuildSystem you trace the provenance of a flag before it